kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 establishes a necessary foundation for future Workload Aware Scheduling features.

 #### Scheduling Algorithm

+*Note: The algorithm described below is a simplified default version based on baseline scheduling logic.
+It is expected to evolve to more effectively handle complex scenarios and specific features in future iterations.*

 The internal algorithm for placing the group utilizes the optimization defined in *Opportunistic Batching* ([KEP-5598](https://kep.k8s.io/5598)) for improved performance.